triggerfsio/plugins/README.md

 The plugins are well tested and known to be working.
 If you experience any problems please open an issue so we can help you right away.

-There is a plugin skeleton for easy copy pasting boilerplate and serves you with a clean plugin body. https://github.com/triggerfsio/plugins/blob/master/skeleton/plugin.go
+There is a plugin skeleton for easy copy pasting boilerplate which serves you with a clean plugin body. https://github.com/triggerfsio/plugins/blob/master/skeleton/plugin.go

 You can use it to write your own plugins.